linked-swissbib/reshaperdf/doc/Commands.md

     </tr>
     <tr>
         <td>Description</td>
-        <td>Counts the occurences of literal objects for a given rdf:type in combination with one or more properties.
-When more
+        <td>Counts the occurences of literal objects for one or more propertiesfor for a given rdf:type.
+When more than one
             properties are used, the combinations of properties are counted as well.
 Output is written to a CSV file.
+The entries are ranked by their occurences.
-Use case example: a ranking of most common first name and last name combinations for persons could be created.
+			Use case example: A ranking of most common first name and last name combinations for persons could be created.
             See also: <a href="#cmd:pigeonhole">pigeonhole</a></td>
     </tr>
     <tr>
-        <td>Argument: infile</td>
+        <td>Argument: input file</td>
         <td>The input file, requires SNT.</td>
     </tr>
     <tr>